 What to do and see in Limoux

 Limoux is a gorgeous town and you must explore its historic centre.
-Around the Place de la Republique is many attractive 15th-16th century houses and other monuments.
-Also in the historic centre is many gorgeous small shops and cafes.
+Around the Place de la Republique are many attractive 15th-16th century houses and other monuments.
+Also in the historic centre are many gorgeous small shops and cafes.
 Also explore the covered market in Place de la Republique.

 Limoux is famous for its sparkling wine, Blanquette de Limoux which is the oldest sparkling wine in France, dating back to 1531 when Saint Hilaire Abbey discovered that some wine had fermented and formed bubbles.
 The locals say the process was stolen by Dom Perignon who went on to create champagne.
 However the Limoux Sparkling Wine is a high quality champagne and you must try it while in town!

-On the edge of Limoux is the Jardin au Plantes Parfumees de la Bouichere which has thousands of fragrant plants in the garden.
-North of the town centre is the Basilica of Notre-Dame de Marcxielle an incredible 14th century gothic style church.
+On the edge of Limoux is the Jardin au Plantes Parfumées de la Bouichère which has thousands of fragrant plants in the garden.
+North of the town centre is the Basilica of Notre-Dame de Marceille an incredible 14th century gothic style church.
 And the fortified town of Carcassonne is worth visiting which is close to the region of Limoux.

 Before you go